-4. At least one year before a director ceases to be a director of the Company, the director may elect, or may modify an election previously made, to receive payment of the director's interest in the Deferred Directors Fees Account in a lump sum or in annual installments, and may elect to have such lump sum payment made or annual installment payments begin either in (a) the year in which the electing director ceases to be a director of the Company, or (b) the year following the year in which the electing director ceases to be a director of the Company, or (b) the year following the year to be made.
-In the absence of an election, such payments will begin in January of the year following the director's ceasing to be a director of the Company and will be made in five annual installments, valued as of the first business day of each applicable January.
-In the event a director ceases to be a director of the Company within one year of the director's election or most recent modification of the election provided for herein, then the most recent previous election made by such director at least one year prior to the director's termination of service shall be deemed to remain in effect.
+4. At least one year before a director ceases to be a director of the Company, the director may elect, or may modify an election previously made, to receive payment of the director's interest in the Deferred Directors Fees Account in a lump sum or in annual installments, and may elect to have such lump sum payment made or annual installment payments begin either in (a) the year in which the electing director ceases to be a director of the Company.
+Such payment or payments shall be valued as of the first business day of the month in which they are to be made.
+In the absence of an election, such payments will begin in January of the year following the director ceases to be a director of the Company and will be made in five annual installments, valued as of the first business day of each applicable January.
+In the event a director ceases to be a director at least one year prior to the director's termination of service shall be deemed to remain in effect.